disclaimer

 • Sentencing hearing

-How Long Does it Take For a Case to Go to Trial in Virginia?
+How Long Does it Take for a Case to Go to Trial in Virginia?

-Trial timelines vary according to the severity of the offense, the processes involved in the case, and, sometimes, the court’s schedule.
+Trial timelines vary depending on the severity of the offense, the processes involved in the case, and, sometimes, the court’s schedule.
 Some processes, such as discovery, may take more time than others.
 Additionally, continuances or adjournments may increase trial timelines.
+Generally, misdemeanors take about three to four months to go to trial, while felony cases take longer.
+Most felony cases take at least six months to go to trial, and some take up to 12 months.

 What Happens When a Court Case Goes to Trial in Virginia?

-Can you be Put on Trial Twice for the Same Crime in Virginia?
+Can You Be Put on Trial Twice for the Same Crime in Virginia?

-Additionally, the United States Constitution (U.S. Const. amend.V) also offers provisions against double jeopardy.
-However, if a criminal act constitutes a violation of the laws of more than one sovereign body, such as two different states, the act may be tried in the separate sovereigns.
+The United States Constitution (U.S. Const. amend.
+V) also provides provisions against double jeopardy.
+However, if a criminal act violates the laws of more than one sovereign body, such as two different states, the act may be tried in the separate jurisdictions of those sovereigns.

-How Do I Lookup a Criminal Court Case in Virginia?
+How Do I Look Up a Criminal Court Case in Virginia?

 How to Access Electronic Court Records in Virginia